 Your changing role as a grandparent

 Your role is likely to change as your grandchild gets older.
 This is partly because your commitments might change and also because your grandchild’s needs and interests will change too.

 This means that even if you can’t or don’t want to help so much when your grandchild is little, you might be able to look forward to doing more as they get older.

 For example, when your grandchild reaches school age, they might be keen to share interests and activities.
 So if you’re a grandparent who wants to pass on a love of reading, teach your grandchild about gardening or take your grandchild on special outings, this might be a perfect fit.

 Teenagers and adult grandchildren value your support and interest as they become more independent.
 You might be able to give them different points of view as they work out who they are and what they want to be.

-Your role might also change if your grandchildren’s family changes – for example, when they welcome a new baby or a parent starts a new job.
+Your role might also change if your grandchild’s family changes – for example, when they welcome a new baby or a parent starts a new job.
 This can lead to the family needing more or less support from you, depending on the situation.